 How do bake a Jacket Potato:

-We do love a great baked potato, I mean not a throw it in the microwave baked potato.
-But a come out of the oven with seasoned skin and fluffy on the inside baked potato.
-But if you really wish to have a delicious seasoned baked potato, the oven has to come into play.
+We do love them but not a throw it in the microwave baked potato.
+But one that comes out of the oven with seasoned skin and fluffy on the inside But if you really wish to have a delicious seasoned baked potato, the oven has to come into play.
 We set our oven temperature at 425 degrees F and bake our jacket potatoes for about 60 minutes checking the last 10 minutes or so.

 What are some Jacket Potato Toppings: